TakuikaNinja/IPL-MAIN/README.md

 An example of the final packet (length = 0, 10 bytes padding):
 `":", "00", "0000", "00", "00", "00"`

+This termination method (as opposed to using the $01 record type for EOF) is used by most [CP/M-80](https://en.wikipedia.org/wiki/CP/M-80) assemblers.

 ### Notes